dojo/docs/dojo/connect.rst

 =========  ===============  ==================================================
 Parameter  Type             Description
 =========  ===============  ==================================================
 obj        Object|null      The source object for the event function.
-Defaults to <code>dojo.global</code> if null.
+Defaults to dojo.global if null.
 If obj is a DOM node, the connection is delegated to the DOM event manager (unless dontFix is true). event      String           name of the event function in obj.
 I.e. identifies a property obj[event]. context    Object|null      The object that method will receive as "this".
 If context is null and method is a function, then method inherits the context of event.
 If method is a string then context must be the source object object for method (context[method]).
 If context is null, dojo.global is used. method     String|Function  A function reference, or name of a function in context.
 The function identified by method fires after event does. method receives the same arguments as the event.
 See context argument comments for information on method's scope.